-an Remote-VTag of zero is found, it is considered a match and the
+a Remote-VTag of zero is found, it is considered a match and the

 Remote-VTag is updated.
 If an entry with a non-matching Remote-VTag

-is found or no entry is found, the incoming packet is dropped.
+is found or no entry is found, the incoming packet is silently dropped.
 If an

 entry with a matching Remote-VTag is found, the incoming packet is